 Multiple battery mods are configured in 1 of 2 ways.
 These are called series and parallel.
 A series connection will treat 2 batteries as 1.
 The voltage is doubled but the capacity and amp limit remain the same.
 A parallel connection will double the capacity and amp limit but still only deliver 3.7 volts on a full charge.
 They ultimately work to achieve the same end result, but they do it in different ways.
 Let’s look:

 Series: I=80w/6.4v (3.2v times 2) I=12.5 Amps.
 You are within your amp limit.

 Parallel: I=80w/3.2v (V does not double in parallel) I=25 amps.
 Uh-oh!
 Are we over our limit?
 Nope, remember that in parallel the capacity and amp limit are doubled.

 “Married” batteries means 2 batteries together for their whole life.
 They can go in different mods as long as they are never split up.
 They should be discharged and recharged at the same time, every time.
 If your mod is configured in series, then you should also rotate the position of the batteries each time.
 This is because the first battery in the series will take the brunt of the force so you want to alternate the duties of your batteries.
-If an old and a new battery are used together, it’s possible for the old one to be discharged below the normal 3.2v causing damage to the battery and maybe your device.
+If an old and a new vape battery are used together, it’s possible for the old one to be discharged below the normal 3.2v causing damage to the battery and maybe your device.
 You will also reliably get the same number of charges from both, and know when they are both at the end of their life using the married method.

 I hope you enjoyed this article.
-Battery safety can be hard to understand and cumbersome to talk about, but it is by far one of the most important aspects of vaping.
+Vape battery safety can be hard to understand and cumbersome to talk about, but it is by far one of the most important aspects of vaping.
 Please share this information with all of your closest friends and help spread awareness about battery safety.
 If you’re looking to pick up some new ones, I highly recommend these available on our website.
 Stay safe and happy vaping!